Here is a list of the most frequently asked questions I receive. If you have a question that can’t be answered here please contact me.

 General Island Information

-During the tourist season, generally May-October, the weather is usually sunny with temperatures rising to their peak in August.
-You can find out more details of average hours of sunshine, average amounts of rainfall, and average daily temperatures here
+You can find out more details about average hours of sunshine, average amounts of rainfall, and average daily temperatures here

 Take a look at our regional Travel Guides, they contain lots of information about attractions and things to do whilst you are here!